-Where did this group originate?
+Where and how did this group originate?

-Our Corvallis/Benton-County chapter was originally formed by Karen Rosenberg, Josie Quillan Workman and others in 2017, but only met once.
+Our Corvallis/Benton-County chapter was originally formed by Karen Rosenberg, Josie Quillan Workman and others in 2017, but the group only met once.
 In 2019, the chapter was re-booted with the help of Melissa Carter-Goodrum, who had been a member of the 100+ Women Who Care chapter in Bloomington, IN.

 Is my contribution tax-deductible?